 While the mi Amigo was being repaired, Caroline South borrowed the mv Cheeta II.
 This ship had previously been used by Radio Syd off the Swedish coast.
 More details here.

 The transmitter on Radio City was actually bought by Project Atlanta from a Texan radio station KCUL Fort Worth.
 It was a dispute over ownership of this transmitter that led to the

 raid on Shivering Sands and the shooting of City's owner Reg Calvert.

 Caroline South can not possibly have had 30 million listeners.
 A survey carried out by Attwood Statistics in 1964 estimated that 33.22 million people in total (over the age of 16) lived in an area

 where they could hear one of the two Caroline ships.
 At that time it was reported that 12.624 million people had tuned in to one of them during the course of a week.
 That was before the arrival of Radio London.
 A survey

 carried out by National Opinion Polls in 1966 showed that the Caroline network then had 8.818 million listeners.
 Radio London had 8.14 million.

 Thanks to correspondent Hans Klomp for pointing out that this should be Redwise or Redwijs.
-He says “In 2010 there was an exhibition about this company” (see this archived page from

 When the Mi Amigo returned from being repaired there was a delay before it could take over from the mv Cheeta II because of a fault with the aerial.
 The story of Tony Blackburn climbing the mast to